Moe (band): moe.down

-After ten years in Turin, moe.down moved to the Gelston Castle Estate in Mohawk, New York for two years.
-In 2012 the event moved back to Turin, with the dates changing to August 10–12.
+After ten years in Turin, moe.down moved to the Gelston Castle Estate in Mohawk, New York, for two years.
+In 2012, the event moved back to Turin, with the dates changing to August 10–12.
 On January 19, 2015, Moe announced that after 15 years moe.down would be postponed indefinitely.

 In 2017, the band announced the return of moe.down, pared down into a less-bloated, "return to roots" format.

-On April 3, 2019, Moe announced the lineup for their 2019 moe.down running July 4–6 at the Snow Ridge Ski Resort in Turin, NY.
+On April 3, 2019, Moe announced the lineup for their 2019 moe.down running July 4–6 at the Snow Ridge Ski Resort in Turin, New York.

 Snoe.down

 Moe hosted snoe.down II March 17, 2006 through March 19, 2006.
 This event, which kicked off the week-long Adirondack Almost Springfest celebration, took place at the Olympic Center in Lake Placid, New York, and at nearby Whiteface.
 During the concerts (though not during Moe's sets) fans had the option of ice skating while listening to the show.
 Bands included Soulive, Everyone Orchestra, Assembly of Dust, and Tea Leaf Green.
 Chuck said about snoe.down II: